Mmellet/Blank/content/fabrique/tool-destroy.md

 ---
-title: "Tool to be Destroy"
+title: "Tool to be Destroyed"
 date: 2022-11-02
 ---